David Plummer (swimmer): Swimming career

 At the 2013 U.S. National Championships, Plummer qualified to swim in two individual events at the 2013 World Aquatics Championships.
 At the National Championships, he finished first in the 100-meter backstroke with a time of 53.10, upsetting the Olympic gold medalist Matt Grevers.
 Plummer also finished first in the 50-meter backstroke, breaking the US Open record in the process with a time of 24.52.

-At the 2013 World Aquatics Championships, Plummer swam in 3 events: the 100-meter backstroke, the 50-meter backstroke, and the prelims of the 4x100-meter medley relay.
+At the 2013 World Aquatics Championships, Plummer competed in three events: the 100-meter backstroke, the 50-meter backstroke, and the prelims of the 4x100-meter medley relay.
 In the individual 100-meter backstroke, Plummer finished second in the event, finishing behind teammate Matt Grevers with a time of 53.12 and improving upon his 5th-place finish from 2011.
 In the 50-meter backstroke, Plummer slipped on the start in the semifinals, causing him to finish 16th overall, unable to qualify for the finals.
 Plummer lost out his last chance of a gold medal in the 4x100-meter medley relay, when the team was disqualified for a false start in the final.

-In 2016, he placed second in the 100 m backstroke at the US Olympic Swimming Trials.
+In 2016, he placed second in the 100-meter backstroke at the U.S. Olympic Swimming Trials to qualify for the Olympics in Rio de Janeiro.
+He clocked a time of 52.28, just behind Ryan Murphy's time of 52.26.
+He became the oldest first-time Olympian on the U.S. Olympic Swim Team since 1904 at age 30.

 At the 2016 Summer Olympics, Plummer won the bronze medal in the 100-meter backstroke final in a time of 52.40 seconds.
-Additionally, Plummer won a gold medal as a member of the 4x100-meter medley relay.

-In January 2017, Plummer officially retired from competitive swimming.
+In January 2017, Plummer retired from competitive swimming.

 Personal life

 Plummer was born in Norman, Oklahoma, to Don and Kathy Plummer.
 He has three brothers: Roy, Ryan, and Nate, all of whom are former swimmers.
 Plummer graduated from the University of Minnesota in 2008.
-In 2012, he married Dr. Erin Forster; they have two sons, Will and Ricky.
+In 2012, he married Dr. Erin Forster who was also a swimmer at the University of Minnesota; they have two sons, Will and Ricky.

-Plummer worked as head coach for the Wayzata boys swim and dive team.
-During his first year as acting coach, Plummer led the team to its first-ever state title on the way to winning Minnesota state coach of the year.
-In his second year as coach, the Trojans finished the season with a 1–5 record, but finished the season with a victory at sections and a top-10 finish at the state meet.
-After winning sections for a third straight year with the Wayzata Trojans, Plummer accepted a position at the University of Minnesota Aquatics Center.
+While swimming professionally, Plummer served as the head boys swimming and diving coach at Wayzata High School.
+During his first year as head coach, he led the team to its first-ever state title on the way to winning Minnesota state coach of the year.
+He served as head coach for three seasons, winning a section title each year.
+In 2024, he returned to the position.

+Plummer has served on the board of the United States Anti-Doping Agency since 2018.